A training module for all levels to understand how different types of capital contribute to and can be leveraged for resilience

 A learning agenda includes a (1) set of questions addressing the critical knowledge gaps impeding informed design and implementation decisions and (2) plans for learning activities to help answer those questions.
 A basic process for a learning agenda includes three key steps:Understanding the context Developing and...

-Overview of the Collaborating, Learning and Adapting Framework
+Collaborating, Learning and Adapting Framework and Maturity Tool documents

 This experimental methodology takes a fresh look at the notion of value for money, by redefining ‘value’ as the changes experienced in terms of new knowledge, attitudes and behaviour.
 Shifting the focus from what has been delivered to what has been achieved brings the analysis closer to the daily realities of...